 Depending on the diagnosis, vitamin D could be an effective solution for you this year.
 SAD often peaks during winter when the daytime is shorter and the days are colder.
 During this time, people go outside less often, dramatically reducing their vitamin D intake.
 One potential solution is to increase your vitamin D intake with supplements and through a treatment method known as light therapy.

 With light therapy, also known as phototherapy, you sit within a few feet of a light box when you first wake up every day.
 The lightbox produces something similar to natural light and can cause a positive change in brain chemicals linked to mood.
 Light therapy is one of the first treatments providers try.
 That’s because it only takes a few days to work and has few side effects.
 However, a doctor may not prescribe light therapy if you have bipolar disorder, as it could trigger manic episodes.

 Outside of light therapy, a healthcare provider may recommend changes to your diet and exercise routine to incorporate more vitamin D. Doctors could recommend vitamin D supplements or daily outdoor exercise to increase vitamin D exposure and endorphins.
 Outdoor activity has been proven to help teens improve their physical and mental health.

 A provider may also recommend seeing friends and staying involved in your social circle.
 Finding a supportive group of people who can be there for you during the winter months can be a huge help.
 Laughter is a documented stress reliever.
 Staying involved in activities that make you happy is another great way to keep the winter blues at bay.

 If you struggle with SAD, then you understand how debilitating it can be.
 That’s why seeking help is essential if something seems out of the ordinary.
-If you have questions, take advantage of the opportunity to speak with one of our partners at Flagler Health+ to learn more.
+If you have questions, speak with one of the professionals at Flagler Health+ today to learn more.